aas-core-works/aas-core3.0-cli-swiss-knife/README.md

 Description:
   Verify that the AAS environment satisfies the meta-model constraints.

   Only constraints are checked that can be enforced without external dependencies such as registry or language models.

 Usage:
   aas-core3.0-sk-verify [options]

 Options:
-  --environment <environment> (REQUIRED)  Path to the AAS environment serialized to JSON to be verified --version                               Show version information -?, -h, --help                          Show help and usage information
+  --environment <environment> (REQUIRED)
+  Path to the AAS environment serialized to JSON to be verified -version
+  Show version information
+  -?, -h, --help
+  Show help and usage information
 ```
 <!-- Help ends: out\aas-core3.0-sk-verify.exe --help -->